btzr-io/Villain/README.md

 ## What?

-A simple open source web-based reader with focus on usability and accesibility for:
+A simple open source web-based reader for:

 - Manga
 - Comic books
 - Graphic novels
 - Illustrated books

+Easy to integrate on any modern website or react application.

 ## How?
 It relays on modern web apis and frameworks like react, webworkers and webAssembly:

 - So dont expect it to work on a hot potato
 - Usage with modern browsers is recommended

-You should be able to integrate `villain` in any modern website or react application.

 ## Features